Thank you for reading our post, please rate this article at the end.

 Airing Up

-You know when it’s time to air up when you’ve some long distance on the highway or feel like you’ve started “slipping” to the side when making turns.
+You know when it’s time to air up when you’ve driven a long distance on the highway or feel like you’re starting “slipping” to the side when making turns.

 As far as bringing air back to the tires, a good compressor is all you need.
 You want the kind that clamps directly onto your battery and not on the cigarette lighter.